sumitag07/Melanoma/README.md

 ## Contact
-Created by [@sumitag07 @Harshdeep-Singh-kh] - feel free to contact us!
+Created by [@sumitag07] - feel free to contact us!